Card machine fees and charges

 loading

 The shift towards a cashless society in the UK has seen many businesses investing in a card machine or “card reader” so as not to lose out on sales.
-Latest figures from UK Finance show that more than half (57%) of all payments in the UK were made using debit or credit cards in 2021.
-Cash payments, on the other hand, only accounted for 15% of all payments.
+Latest figures from UK Finance show that more than half (51%) of all payments in the UK were made using debit or credit cards in 2023, and 38% of all payments made were contactless (including mobile payments).
+Cash payments, on the other hand, only accounted for 12% of all payments, down from 14% in 2022.

 One of the biggest factors you’ll need to consider when comparing card readers is their cost – these vary hugely and also depend on whether you rent or buy your machine.
 Here, we break down the different types of costs to be aware of and how to choose the right card machine for your business.